 MSP360 Backup features block-level backup that allows uploading of changed parts of files instead of whole files.
-This decreases the processing time, time for data upload and storage space.
-If you enable block-level backup in MSP360 Backup, the backup plan wizard will suggest you to set up an automatic running of a full backup.
+This decreases the processing time, time for data upload, and storage space.
+If you enable block-level backup in MSP360 Backup, the backup plan wizard will suggest you set up an automatic running of a full backup.

 This might be necessary for the following reasons:

 - The total size of block-level backups outgrows the size of the full backup over time.

 - During a recovery from block-level backup, our software will analyze each block, put together only the needed ones, and then recover the data.
 If there are bazillions of blocks from a yearly backup, the recovery will take significant time.